Last updated 23 May 2024

 Biomass of polar cod

-The figure shows the development of polar cod biomass in the Barents Sea, measured with acoustics during autumn from 1986 to 2021.
+The figure shows the development of polar cod biomass in the Barents Sea, measured with acoustics during autumn from 1986 to 2023.
 There are large fluctuations in the biomass throughout the monitoring period.
-The most obvious explanation for the fluctuations is a combination of change in population size and change in distribution.
+The fluctuations are likely due to a combination of change in population size and change in distribution.
 The polar cod population has a distribution reaching further north and east than the area covered by the annual monitoring survey in the Barents Sea.

 Details on these data